DrDadolle/EmeraldEmpire-CK3-Mod/README.md

 ## Special Credits
 Rinbro for the japanese coat of arms, with the authorization of the [Shogunate](https://steamcommunity.com/sharedfiles/filedetails/?id=2253278582) mod's lead dev FUN. \
 Kefir for the Japanese-style & Chinese-style buildings, and Japanese-style unit models \
-AJ, for the 3D assets (clothing & court) used for Japan.[www.artstation.com](https://www.artstation.com/aj_1).
-Make sure to help support his amazing graphical work by using the link here[ko-fi.com](https://ko-fi.com/ajbaj) \
+AJ, for the 3D assets (clothing & court) used for Japan. [www.artstation.com](https://www.artstation.com/aj_1).
+Make sure to help support his amazing graphical work by using the link here [ko-fi.com](https://ko-fi.com/ajbaj) \
 Matt "Legoman" for the Hardened Lava texture used for the Shadowlands.
-This texture comes from the awesome [Lord of the Rings CK3 Mod](https://steamcommunity.com/sharedfiles/filedetails/?id=2291024373) \
+This texture comes from the awesome [Lord of the Rings CK3 Mod](https://steamcommunity.com/sharedfiles/filedetails/?id=2291024373)